 Gen I's Machamp is a pure Fighting type with widespread availability.
 With the addition of Trade Evolution, as well as its Community Day, there is no good excuse not to have a couple fully powered up Machamp in your roster.
 It's not quite as sturdy as Conkeldurr, but with Counter and Dynamic Punch, as well as no significant weaknesses, it will put the hurt on Kyurem.

 The mascot of Pokémon Sword, Zacian makes a great counter for Kyurem.
 Although Zacian has two formes, only its Hero of Many Battles forme is available in Pokémon Go.
 As a pure Fairy type, it resists Steel type moves, but takes super effective damage from Dragon type.
-Its also only had one run in raids so far, so many players might not have the Candy to power it up.
-Still, if you're bringing one along, you'll want it to know Metal Claw and Play Rough.
+It has had a couple runs in raids, so you might already have one powered up.
+You'll want your Zacian to know Metal Claw and Play Rough for this fight.

 The Mythical Steel and Bug type from the Unova Region, Genesect performs quite well against Kyurem.
 It resists all of Kyurem's attacks and it has been far more common than Mythicals usually are in Pokémon Go.
-However, it's still fairly expensive to power up so plenty of Trainers only have one or two.
-If you are bringing Genesect to this Raid, you'll want it to know Metal Claw and Magnet Bomb.
+However, it's still fairly expensive to power up so plenty of Trainers only have a couple.
+If you are bringing Genesect to this raid, you'll want it to know Metal Claw and Magnet Bomb.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: